yangqimeng99/svlearn/README.md

 **Input files:**
  * `ref.fasta`: Reference Genome
  * `sv.vcf`   : SV Set

-Please note that the input file `sv.vcf` should adhere to the following requirements in VCF 4.0+ format:
+**Please note:** The input file `sv.vcf` should adhere to the following requirements in VCF 4.0+ format:
-  * The VCF file should include complete REF and ALT allele sequences in 4th and 5th columns(like Indel).
+   (1) The VCF file should include complete REF and ALT allele sequences in 4th and 5th columns(like Indel).
-  * The INFO field must contain SVTYPE.
+   (2) The INFO field must contain SVTYPE.
-  * Each SV should have a unique ID in 3th columns.
+   (3) Each SV should have a unique ID in 3th columns.

 **Running:**
 ```